Florida

 Provisional Voting

 You may vote a provisional ballot if you meet specific conditions.
+Voters receive a provisional ballot if:

-• their registration cannot be verified at the polls
+• Their registration cannot be verified at the polls.

-• an absentee ballot has been issued but the voter fails to bring it to the polls
+• An absentee ballot has been issued, but the voter fails to bring it to the polls.

-• voter fails to provide proper ID
+• The Voter fails to provide proper ID.

-• the polling hours are extended (these provisional ballots are segregated from all other provisional ballots).
+• The polling hours are extended (these provisional ballots are segregated from all other provisional ballots).

-The Provisional Ballot Cure Affidavit must be completed and submitted to the Elections Department along with a copy of your identification by 5.p.m. on the second day after the election.
-Provisional ballots are counted by noon, 4 days after a General Election and 3 days after a Primary Election.
+The Provisional Ballot Cure Affidavit must be completed and submitted to the Elections Department along with a copy of your identification by 5 p.m. on the second day after the election.

 Note: Voters must cast their provisional ballot in the correct polling place in order for it to be counted.
-If you are eligible to vote, and voted in the proper precinct, your provisional ballot will count as long as your signature on the provisional ballot matches the signature in your registration record.
+If you are eligible to vote and voted in the proper precinct, your provisional ballot will count as long as your signature on the provisional ballot matches the signature in your registration record.

 Provisions for Voters with Disabilities